Open Membership RSS 0.4

 B.1 The om-test-suite project

-A standalone HTTP service that, given a feed URL, runs all the conformance checks in spec order and produces a pass/fail report per level.
-Modeled directly on the W3C VC v2.0 Interoperability Report.
+A standalone HTTP service that, given a feed URL, runs the conformance checks defined in this specification in spec order and produces a per-level pass/fail report.
+The shape is modelled on the W3C VC v2.0 Interoperability Report.

 Test categories:

-- Entitlement lifecycle: does the published webhook handler update entitlements within 60 seconds of a Stripe test event
+- Entitlement lifecycle.
+The webhook handler updates entitlements within 60 seconds of a PSP test event.

-- Revocation: does a test chargeback event trigger the declared revocation policy
+- Revocation.
+A test chargeback triggers the publisher’s declared revocation policy.

-- Bundle (optional): does a presented bundle credential get accepted by a participating publisher
+- Bundles (optional).
+A presented bundle credential is accepted at a participating publisher.

-Each test produces an artifact (HTTP request/response transcript, validation log) so failures can be debugged without re-running the full suite.
+Each test produces a transcript artefact so failures can be inspected without re-running the suite.

 B.2 Adversarial tests

-- Token replay across publishers (should fail at non-bundled publishers)
+- Token replay across non-bundled publishers MUST fail.

-audiencematching (should fail) - Pseudonymous credential presented to non-pseudonymous publisher (should be accepted as full disclosure)
+audiencedoes not include the verifying publisher MUST be rejected. - A pseudonymous credential presented to a non-pseudonymous publisher MUST be accepted as full disclosure.

-- Time-window evaluation around DST and leap-second boundaries
+- Time-window evaluation MUST behave correctly across DST and leap-second boundaries.

 Appendix C, Companion specs